ElwinKardux/Time-SeriesEfficientReturns/README.md

 * **logcumplot.m:**
 Creates the figures for the equally weighted portfolios in the original and the efficient industry returns.

+* **adapLasso.m**
+Necessary function for computing the adaptive lasso parameters for the cross-industry model.

 If you want to run the **Cross\_Industry.m** file, you have to download the penalized toolbox package first.
 The download link and the details on this package can be found in https://www.jstatsoft.org/article/view/v072i06.